nicholas-leonard/dp/doc/data.md

   * `data_dir` is a string specifying the path to the directory containing directory `name`, which is expected to contain the data, or where it will be downloaded.
   * `decompress_file` is a string that when non-nil, decompresses the downloaded data if `data_dir/name/decompress_file` is not found.
 In which case, returns `data_dir/name/decompress_file`.

+<a name="dp.TextSource"></a>
+## dp.TextSource ##
+A generic text language model dataset wrapper.
+Creates a DataSource out of 1 to 3 strings or text files.
+Text files are assumed to be arranged one sentence per line, each line beginning with a space and ending with a space and a newline.

+<a name="dp.ImageSource"></a>
+## dp.ImageSource ##
+A generic version of the [ImageNet](#dp.ImageNet) DataSource used for wrapping large image classification datasets.
+Each class is a directory of image files.
+The images can be asynchronously loaded into memory in one ore many different threads to speedup training.

+<a name="dp.SmallImageSource"></a>
+## dp.SmallImageSource ##
+A generic DataSource used for wrapping small image classification datasets.
+Each class is a directory of image files.
+The loaded input (images) and target (classes) tensors are cached to disk the first time the constuctor is called.
+The next time it is called, these cached files will be loaded instead of the directory of images, thereby speeding up the loading process.

 <a name="dp.Mnist"></a>
 ## Mnist ##
 A [DataSource](#dp.DataSource) subclass wrapping the simple but widely used handwritten digits